tsale/EDR-Telemetry/.github/pull_request_template.md

 - [ ] I have made corresponding changes to the documentation
 - [ ] I have added tests that prove my corrections or additions are accurate
 - [ ] I have checked my code and corrected any misspellings

+*Don't stress yourself out, just answer the above to the best of your ability and we can discuss in the comments 🙂*